Transition Tori in the Planar Restricted Elliptic Three Body Problem: Transition Chains and Main Result

+The transversal intersections of the transition chain (\ref{eq:trans-chain-inter}), (\ref{eq:trans-chain-inter-2}) lead to a homo- and heteroclinic tangle of the stable/unstable manifolds of $l^{e}(r_{i} )$, which in turn leads to symbolic dynamics involving diffusion in energy. \end{theorem}

-\begin{remark} Let us note now that the proof of the above theorem will be based on some numerical results.
-First will be associated with the application of the KAM Theorem.
-For this we require that we have a twist property on the family of Lapunov orbits.
-This has been rigorously proved for sufficiently small $\mu_{k}$ in Theorem \ref{th:KAM for L2}, but the fact that we have twist for $\mu_{k}$ with $k=1,2,\ldots$ has only been demonstrated numerically (see Section \ref{sec:twist-L2}, Table 1 and Remark \ref{rem:KAM-for-all-k}).
-Secondly, the argument requires that we verify that the Melnikov function (\ref{eq:Melnikov}) has nontrivial zeros.
+\begin{remark} Let us note now that we can verify assumptions of the above theorem based on some numerical results.
+The twist property for the family of Lyapounov orbits has been rigorously proved for sufficiently small $\mu_{k}$ in Theorem \ref{th:KAM for L2}, but the fact that we have twist for $\mu_{k}$ with $k=1,2,\ldots$ has only been demonstrated numerically (see Section \ref{sec:twist-L2}, Table 1 and Remark \ref{rem:KAM-for-all-k}).
+Secondly, assumptions of Theorem \ref{th:Main-Detail} require that the derivative of the Melnikov function (\ref{eq:dM/dt=2*int}) at zero is nonzero.
 This has only been demonstrated numerically in Section \ref{sec:meln-comp}.

 We believe that the above can be verified using rigorous-computer-assisted methods.
-This is currently a subject of ongoing work. \end{remark}
+This is currently a subject of ongoing work (see Remark \ref{rem:rig-num}). \end{remark}

+\begin{remark} All radiuses considered in Theorem \ref{th:Main-Detail} are given in the Hill's coordinates (\ref{eq:Hill-coordinates}).
+This means that in the original coordinates of our system (given by the Hamiltonian (\ref{eq:H-PRE3BP})) the radiuses are reduced by a factor of $\mu^{1/3}$. \end{remark}